se-sic/coronet/README.md

 For more examples, please look in the file `showcase.R`.

+## Contributing

+If you want to contribute to this project, please have a look at the file [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines and further details.

 ## License

 This project is licensed under [GNU General Public License v2.0](LICENSE).